lucasvanmol/algodot/README.md

 #Dependencies

 Linux and Android builds come with prebuilt dependencies for openssl libssl.so and libcrypto.so.
-These are needed for Algodot to commmunicate with the Algorand Blcokchain.
-If compiling for macOS and windows architecture, be sure to have openssl preinstalled in your computer or supply them as dependencies inalgodot gdnlib.tres file.
+These are needed for Algodot to commmunicate with the Algorand Blockchain.
+If compiling for macOS and Windows architecture, be sure to have openssl preinstalled in your computer or supply them as dependencies in algodot's gdnlib.tres file.